DCT

 Key Claims at a Glance

-- wherein the release actuator is positioned generally parallel to the attachment mechanism and translation of the release actuator relative to the expandable anchor member permits the expandable anchor member to disengage from the attachment mechanism;
+• wherein the release actuator is positioned generally parallel to the attachment mechanism and translation of the release actuator relative to the attachment mechanism permits the expandable anchor member to disengage from the attachment mechanism;

-- wherein the attachment mechanism forms a closed loop around at least a portion of the expandable anchor member when the expandable anchor member is releasably secured to the attachment mechanism.
+• wherein the attachment mechanism encircles at least a portion of the expandable anchor member when the expandable anchor member is releasably secured to the attachment mechanism. (’075 Patent, col. 25:17-41).

-- Accused Features: The accused features are Defendant's industrial equipment and its method of use for slip-forming concrete on a specific highway project (Notice, p.
-2-3).
+• Accused Features: The accused features are Defendants' industrial equipment and processes used for slip-forming concrete structures on a highway project.
+(Compl. p.
+3).
+The complaint does not provide sufficient detail for further analysis of this patent.

 III.
 The Accused Instrumentality